luitelcuman/ansible_dir/README.md

 - Ansible: Ensure that you have Ansible installed on your control machine.

 - Prometheus: Set up Prometheus on a target server.
-Ensure that the Prometheus server is accessible and configured in your inventory.
+Ensure that the Prometheus server is accessible and configured in your hosts.

 - Grafana: Install Grafana on a target server.
-Make sure that Grafana is accessible and configured in your inventory.
+Make sure that Grafana is accessible and configured in your hosts.

 ## Usage